Indian stocks crash by record 3,935 points as economic activity stops

 Manufacturing industries in major cities -- including automobiles, smartphones and home appliances -- suspended production, dealing a fresh blow to the economy that grew at a sluggish rate of 4.7% in the October-December quarter.

 BSE SENSEX, India's leading stock index, fell 13.15% to close at 25,981.24 points.
 After hitting a record high of about 42,000 mid-January, the index has lost nearly 40% and is now dwelling at its end-2016 level as the coronavirus pandemic became increasingly serious in the country.
-By Monday, India had 415 confirmed coronavirus cases and seven deaths.
+By Monday, India had 467 confirmed coronavirus cases and eight deaths.

 Trading on the board was halted on Monday morning for 45 minutes after the index fell 10%.
 It was the second time in over a week that trade in Indian markets was halted temporarily.